Population health impacts of dementia

 These pages also present the current data landscape for reporting on the population health impact of dementia and ways this may be improved in the future.

-See Dementia in vulnerable groups for more information on the population health impacts of dementia among different population groups, including among Indigenous Australians and people from culturally and linguistically diverse backgrounds.
+See Dementia in priority groups for more information on the population health impacts of dementia among different population groups, including among First Nations people and people from culturally and linguistically diverse backgrounds.